sani-coop/edx-documentation/en_us/shared/exercises_tools/math_expression_input.rst

 .. note:: EdX offers full support for this problem type.

-The math expression input problem type is a core problem type that can be added to every course.
+The math expression input problem type is a core problem type that can be added to any course.
 At a minimum, math expression problems include a question or prompt and a response field for a numeric answer.

 .. contents::